Our Mission

 - Live jazz & community music events

-- Paid opportunities for emerging musicians
+- Expenses opportunities for emerging musicians and teaching opportunities

-- Free access to public performances
+- Free access to public live performances

-- Support for local causes & charities
+- Supporting local good causes & charities

 Stephen Pierre